impostorsguides/impostorsguides.github.io/rbenv/part-2/2-g-content.md

 }
 ```

 This is a helper function to make an empty git commit.

-Skipping ahead to the command file itself, part of its code uses git commands to pull RBENV's version number using metadata from git, and we'll need this `git_commit` helper function to generate a new git SHA as part of the test setup process.
+Skipping ahead to the command file itself, part of its code uses git commands to pull RBENV's version number using metadata from git.
+So that we have some fake git metadata to work with, we'll occasionally call this `git_commit` helper function in our tests.

+### Fetching the default version

 First test: